-The behavior of this routine is affected by the FILENAME SPACES configuration variable.
-The value of FILENAME_SPACES determines whether spaces are allowed in a file name.
+The behavior of this routine is affected by the FILENAME_SPACES configuration variable.
+The value of FILENAME SPACES determines whether spaces are allowed in a file name.

-Note: The runtime configuration variable FILE_PREFIX is ignored by the I\$IO routine.
+Note: The run-time system configuration variable FILE_PREFIX is ignored by the I\$IO routine.